realA10001986/SID/README.md

 #### Basic settings

+##### &#9654; Adhere strictly to movie patterns

+If this option is checked, in idle modes 0-3 as well as when using GPS speed, only patterns which were extracted from the movies (plus some interpolations) are shown.
+If this option is unchecked, random variations will be shown, which is less accurate, but also less monotonous.
+Purists will want this option to be set, which is also the default.
+This option can also be changed by typing *50 followed by OK on the IR remote control.

+Note that this option setting, along with the current idle pattern, is only saved if there is an SD card present.
+Without an SD card, this setting is always reset to "checked" upon power-up.

+##### &#9654; Skip time tunnel animation

+When set, the time travel sequence will not be animated (no flicker, no "moving bar").
+Purists will want this option to be set; the default is unset.

+##### &#9654; Boot into Spectrum Analyzer

+If this is checked, when the SID boots, it automatically enables the Spectrum Analyzer.
+If unchecked, it boots into idle mode.

+##### &#9654; Show peaks in Spectrum Analyzer

+This selects the boot-up setting for showing or not showing the peaks in the Spectrum Analyzer.
+Can be changed anytime by typing *51 followed by OK on the IR remote control.

 ##### &#9654; Screen saver timer

 Enter the number of minutes until the Screen Saver should become active when the SID is idle.